Loubrains/GPT_open_ends_categorizer/README.md

 python -m pip install --upgrade pip
 ```

-**OpenAI API key**: Obtain your API key from the [OpenAI API Keys portal](https://platform.openai.com/api-keys).
+**OpenAI API key**: Obtain your API key from the [OpenAI API keys portal](https://platform.openai.com/api-keys).
 Once you have your key, set it as an environment variable named OPENAI_API_KEY on your system.
 This will be used for authenticating with OpenAI account and billing to your account.

 ```powershell
 setx OPENAI_API_KEY "your_api_key_here"